Sensory Awareness

 Trauma often leaves behind energetic imprints that are hard to process alone.
 Ongoing stress, chronic tension, and high-pressure states can keep the mind constantly active and the body in a state of alertness.

 I’ve trained in a range of somatic modalities including Somatic Experiencing, Body in Motion, Tai Chi, and Mindfulness—many of which I’ve gone on to specialize in.
-But it wasn’t until I began studying Co-Regulation with Beth Dendison that I felt I had found something different.

 Especially now, when the world feels so unbalanced—when trust in each other and in the goodness of life can feel increasingly fragile—I invite you to engage your physiology in the service of connection and healing.
-Come practice co-regulation together.
+Come practice Sensory Awareness together.
 It’s a powerful way to return to a grounded sense of safety and aliveness, one moment at a time.